Last Updated on

-Vinebox might be one of the smarter and most convienient wine subscriptions on the internet.
+The Vinebox subscription might be one of the smarter and most convenient wine subscriptions on the internet.
 Vinebox is a monthly wine subscription that is delivered to your door and offers you three nicely packaged wines to taste.

-Its purpose is to allow customers to try different wines without having to be stuck with a whole bottle – perfect for those who are just testing the wine tasting waters.
+The purpose of this wine subscription service is to allow customers to try different wines without having to be stuck with an entire bottle – perfect for those who are just testing the wine tasting waters and who don’t want to spoil an entire wine bottle if they don’t like the flavor of it.

 If you end up liking the wines in your subscription you can then buy more of the product knowing how good it is before making the investment.